 Notes

 - You can store it in the refrigerator for up to 2 days.
-However, it is recommended to eat it as soon as possible, as it loses its texture over time.
+However, it is recommended to enjoy it on the same day it is made, as its texture will deteriorate over time.
+There are also methods to prevent changes in texture, although they may affect the flavor.

 Leave a Reply